OpenConext-Attic/OpenConext-csa/README.md

 To run locally:

-    cd coin-selfservice-war
+    cd coin-csa-war
     mvn jetty:run

 ## Disclaimer

-SelfService uses Highcharts JavaScript for rendering statistics.
+CSA uses Highcharts JavaScript for rendering statistics.
 Highcharts is a Highsoft sotware product which is free for non-commercial use, but it is not free for commercial use.
 See [this page](http://shop.highsoft.com/highcharts.html#redist) for more details.